newuserios/DisneyCode/README.md

 o/p:

-Once you run the project Events_items.xls,CompareXml.xml will be created under project root folder
+Once you run the project Events_items.xls,CompareXml.xml will be created under project root folder.

 Note: